malbrandt/lori/readme.md

 If you want to add your 5 cents to this library, you can do this in many ways.
 Here are few of them:
 * propose change: a new function, change of some function (paremetrize its algorithm settings?), supplementing the documentation (where?), adding an example (for which function?), etc.
-* if something is incomprehensible or too poorly exaplined - inform about it as fast as possible!
+* if something is incomprehensible or too poorly explained - inform about it as fast as possible!
 * take part in a discussion in existing Issue Tracker topics,
 * propose interesting concept (concepts examples: batch insert, DTO, autofactories, dynamic parameters),
 * deal with the function from the to-do list,